-At the end of the Second World War, the Labour government decided to assume full responsibility for Sarawak.
-Sir Charles Arden-Clarke was their choice for this delicate task.
-He was to assume control from Sir Charles Vyner Brooke, the last of the so-called white rajas, in 1946.
-To help establish his status in the newly formed Crown Colony, he was immediately knighted.
-To the problems of rebuilding an economy ravaged during the Japanese occupation of the East Indian archipelago was added local resentment against a crown presence.
-Many of the local population had appreciated the personal touch and attachment of their previous white rajahs.
-Arden-Clarke survived an attempt on his life only because he had left the country; his successor as governor, Duncan George Stewart, was not so fortunate and was assassinated in 1949.
+At the end of the Second World War, when the Labour government decided to assume responsibility for Sarawak from Sir Charles Vyner Brooke, the last of the so-called white rajas, it was Arden-Clarke whom the Colonial Office chose for this pioneer governorship in 1946.
+To set the seal on its status, he was immediately knighted.
+To the problems of rebuilding an economy ravaged during the Japanese occupation of the East Indian archipelago was added a measure of local resentment against a crown presence.
+Arden-Clarke survived an attempt on his life only because he had left the country; his successor as governor, D. G. Stewart, was assassinated in 1949.

 Armed Forces | Art and Culture | Articles | Biographies | Colonies | Discussion | Glossary | Home | Library | Links | Map Room | Sources and Media | Science and Technology | Search | Student Zone | Timelines | TV & Film | Wargames |